ajna-finance/ajna-keeper/README.md

 Discovery is auction-first, not pool-enumeration-first.
 The keeper queries chain-wide liquidation activity from the subgraph, groups live work by pool, hydrates only the pools that matter, and then runs the existing `take` and `settlement` execution paths behind the new policy checks.

+At runtime, the `take` cadence refreshes the shared chain-wide auction snapshot.
+Discovered `settlement` reuses the latest in-memory snapshot instead of issuing its own chain-wide fetch, so settlement no longer doubles discovery traffic.
+The snapshot is not persisted across restarts; after process restart, discovered settlement waits for the next take refresh.

+Chain-wide discovery paginates automatically in 100-auction pages, up to 100 pages per refresh.
+No extra operator action is needed to discover 101 active auctions.

 `minExpectedProfitQuote` applies only under `autoDiscover.take`, and only for discovered external `take` decisions.
 Do not combine it with arb-only discovered take defaults. `maxGasCostQuote` and `maxGasPriceGwei` are now action-specific under `autoDiscover.take` and `autoDiscover.settlement`.
 All quote-denominated thresholds are per-pool quote token amounts.
 If your rollout spans mixed quote assets like WETH and USDC, leave them unset until you have dry-run data that supports chain-specific thresholds.

 `kick` auto-discovery is intentionally not part of V1.